 FASB Makes Mark-to-Market More Moderate

-reports, the FASB's proposed changes will allow financial institutions to determine the value of the assets on their books during inactive markets based on what the company could get for the asset in an "orderly" transaction between market participants.
+As Reuters reports, the FASB's proposed changes will allow financial institutions to determine the value of the assets on their books during inactive markets based on what the company could get for the asset in an "orderly" transaction between market participants.
 Companies previously had to value the asset according to its value on the current market (hence "mark-to-market), even if the demand for the asset was so low that it had only a minuscule market value.

 The FASB is not considering this move entirely willingly.
 A congressional panel told the FASB in mid-March to take action on the mark-to-market rules, or else Congress would step in and change the rules itself.
 This new action by the FASB appears to be a calculated move to retain its independence and avoid more extensive changes at the hands of Congress.